AguaClara/Dissolved-Gas/Research Reports/Report_Spring2019_DissolvedGas.md

 As stated in the Literature Review section, the subteam considered using heated water to act as supersaturated influent water, since water that is saturated with air, once heated, becomes supersaturated [(Florida State University)](https://www.chem.fsu.edu/chemlab/chm1046course/solubility.html).

 Water then flowed out of the pressure regulator, through clear flex tubing, and forked into two streams: one flowed into a flow accumulator containing a temperature probe, and the other flowed into a peristaltic pump.
 Water flowing through the peristaltic pump continued through a tube system and into the fluidized bed reactor.
 The reactor's sand bed was fluidized by the influent water, which traveled at no slower than the sand’s fluidization velocity.
-This corresponded to a flow rate of 2.54 mL/s, as calculated using the [Python code](###Determining-the-Sand-Bed's-Fluidization-Flow) given in the Manual **[Where did this come from?
-Could you link or reference?
-Also, it shows up as a link in the markdown file.]**.
+This corresponded to a flow rate of 2.54 mL/s, as calculated using the [Python code](###Determining-the-Sand-Bed's-Fluidization-Flow) given in the Manual.
 The influent water's flow rate was controlled manually via the peristaltic pump.
 As supersaturated water flowed through the reactor, excess air particles in the water would ideally accumulate on the sand grains and form bubbles.
 Such bubbles then departed from their nucleation sites, flowed upward out of the reactor (through the effluent tubing), and flowed into a second flow accumulator, from which effluent then flowed into a bucket.
 While effluent water flowed out of the reactor, a pressure sensor connected to ProCoDA recorded the pressure difference between the reactor's interior and the outside atmosphere.
 Temperature probes were placed in each of the flow accumulators, and dissolved oxygen probes were eventually placed in each of the flow accumulators.
 The flow accumulator into which effluent water emptied acted as the open-faced vent for air bubbles to escape into the atmosphere.
 Figure 7 below shows the system.

 <p style="text-align: center;">
 <img src="https://github.com/AguaClara/Dissolved-Gas/blob/master/Images/Schematic_20190427.jpg?raw=true" height = 450>